AI Architecture & Infrastructure

 The investigation took three days.
 The fix took two weeks.
 The loss of customer trust was immeasurable.

 That incident taught me something fundamental: the model is not the product.
-The product is the entire system that makes inference possible—weights, configurations, thresholds, preprocessing parameters, version metadata, and the infrastructure that ties them together.
+The product is the entire system that makes inference possible: weights, configurations, thresholds, preprocessing parameters, version metadata, and the infrastructure that ties them together.
 Lose any piece, and you've lost the product.

-The Artifact Management Problem
+The Artefact Management Problem

 The core challenges are interconnected: